Kleene's recursion theorem: Comparison to Rogers's theorem

 Kleene's second recursion theorem and Rogers's theorem can both be proved, rather simply, from each other.
 However, a direct proof of Kleene's theorem does not make use of a universal program, which means that the theorem holds for certain subrecursive programming systems that do not have a universal program.

 Application to quines

 A classic example using the second recursion theorem is the function $Q(x,y)=x$.
 The corresponding index $p$ in this case yields a computable function that outputs its own index when applied to any value.
 When expressed as computer programs, such indices are known as quines.

 The following example in Lisp illustrates how the $p$ in the corollary can be effectively produced from the function $Q$.
-The function s11 in the code is the function of that name produced by the S-m-n theorem.
+The function s11 in the code is the function of that name produced by the theorem.

 Q can be changed to any two-argument function.